rusqlite/rusqlite/README.md

   and [`ToSql`](https://docs.rs/rusqlite/~0/rusqlite/types/trait.ToSql.html) for the `Url` type from the [`url` crate](https://crates.io/crates/url).
 * `bundled` uses a bundled version of sqlite3.
 This is a good option for cases where linking to sqlite3 is complicated, such as Windows.
 * `sqlcipher` looks for the SQLCipher library to link against instead of SQLite.
-This feature is mutually exclusive with `bundled`.
+This feature overrides `bundled`.
+* `bundled-sqlcipher` uses a bundled version of sqlcipher (Unix only).
+This searches for and links against a system-installed crypto library.
+* `bundled-ssl` is like `bundled-sqlcipher`, but additionally uses the bundled OpenSSL library from [`openssl-sys`](https://crates.io/crates/openssl-sys).
 * `hooks` for [Commit, Rollback](http://sqlite.org/c3ref/commit_hook.html) and [Data Change](http://sqlite.org/c3ref/update_hook.html) notification callbacks.
 * `unlock_notify` for [Unlock](https://sqlite.org/unlock_notify.html) notification.
 * `vtab` for [virtual table](https://sqlite.org/vtab.html) support (allows you to write virtual table implemntations in Rust).
 Currently, only read-only virtual tables are supported.